mohammadkamrani/Selenium-Brute-Force/README.md

 # Selenium-Brute-Force
-A simple python script for doing brute-force attack using selenium.
+A simple python script for doing brute-force attack using selenium

 ## Help
 - The default script is useful for Linkedin, but it works for everything.
 For other platforms, it needs to extract username id, password id, and login button class using browser inspector.